 Needless to say, it takes real "dog lovers" (or maybe crazy people) to take on the challenge of providing the best home and care that can possibly be given to my dogs.
 I strive very hard to meet all their needs.
 Some of my dogs live in my home with me.
 However, realistically I simply do not have a house large enough for all the dogs.
 Consequently, I do have a very nice kennel building that houses the Shibas.

 This kennel is heated and cooled for the dogs' comfort.
 It includes indoor areas with soft rubber matting for the dogs to sleep on.
 Through a doggy door in each area, the dogs can exit into a covered area for fresh air and exercise (and hopefully to relieve themselves.).
 In addition to the indoor area and the outdoor covered areas, there are about 2 acres fenced in which they can run, play, and just be dogs.
 The dogs are grouped according to size, age, sex, etc. These groups take turns in the fenced in area.

-After the pups go to their new homes, the moms get time off in their own "ladies only" area of the kennel to recover, receive some special TLC, relax, and just be a dog.
+After the pups go to their new homes, the moms get time off to receive some special TLC, relax, and just be a dog.
 This makes sure that any physical problems from delivering and nursing puppies will be seen very quickly, in order to take care of the problem.
 I want our ladies to be in their best health with me.
 There is indeed a never ending list of tasks to be done for the well being of my dogs.

 God Bless You